 A key factor, developed from careful studies over time, is to start treatment very early on before joint damage has occurred.
 If successful, this strategy can preserve joint health, something not often accomplished in the past.

-Diagnosis, treatment, and management of RA require very experienced and skilled care by doctors who are very familiar with RA therapy.
+Diagnosis, treatment, and management of RA requires very experienced and skilled care by doctors who are familiar with RA therapy.
 Rheumatologists specialize in severe arthritis such as RA.
 Before starting any medication, it is important to discuss the risks and benefits with your doctor.